grafana/agent/docs/sources/flow/reference/components/loki.source.cloudflare.md

 }
 ```

 ## Exported fields

-`loki.source.cloudflare` does not export any fields.
+`loki.source.cloudflare` doesn't export any fields.

 ## Component health

-`loki.source.cloudflare` is only reported as unhealthy if given an invalid
+`loki.source.cloudflare` is only reported as unhealthy if given an invalid configuration.
-configuration.

 ## Debug information